HybridDog/stochastic_texture_sampling_demo/Readme.md

 It is possible to extend this demonstration with more not-yet-implemented features, for example:
-* Support different grid scales.
-  Currently, a hardcoded scaling of `3.464` is used in the triangle grid.
-  For certain 16x16 textures a different scaling can give better results, where the stochastic sampling is less aggressive, i.e. patterns in the texture are better preserved at the cost of slightly visible tiling.
 * Arguments in the URL (HTTP parameters) and command-line.
   To showcase an example texture with stochastic texture sampling, it can be helpful to initialise the state of the application to a desired state.